-After a brief overview, it discusses the two main wizard products and some of the functions they provide.
+After a brief overview, it discusses the RMS wizard product and some of the functions it provides.

 5.1 RMS wizard overview

 Creating an RMS configuration file (see the section "Configuration file") is a complex task that requires detailed knowledge of both the user applications and the RMS environment.